Skip to content

 Alocasia baginda ‘Silver Dragon’

-• Look: silver interveinal coloration with dark veins; silver strength can vary with growing conditions
+• Leaf colour: silver interveinal coloration with dark veins; intensity can vary with leaf age and growing conditions

-• Growth habit: compact jewel growth; reacts poorly to long soggy holds and cold drafts
+• Growth habit: compact jewel growth; dislikes cold drafts and substrate that stays wet for too long

 • ID note: silver interveins are the defining feature; confirm plant is not a longiloba-type sold under a Dragon name